 In practice, many important macroeconomic variables are not sampled at the same frequency.
-For example, gross domestic product (GDP) data are available quarterly, industrial production data are monthly, and most interest rate data are available daily.
-Analyzing such data jointly is referred to as mixed-frequency data analysis.
-In the econometrics literature, \citet{ghysels2004} proposed a mixed-data sampling (MIDAS) approach to analyze mixed-frequency data.
-In particular, they use newly available high-frequency data to improve the prediction of a lower-frequency macroeconomic variable of interest and refer to such predictions as {\em now-casting}.
-Consider, for example, the problem of predicting quarterly GDP growth rate $y_{n+1}$ at the forecast origin $i=n$.
-Here the time interval is a quarter.
-Traditional forecasting uses data available at $i=n$ to build a model, then employs the fitted model to perform prediction.
+For example, gross domestic product (GDP) data are available quarterly, industrial production data are published monthly, and most interest rate data are available daily.
+Analyzing such data jointly is referred to as a mixed-frequency data analysis.
+In the econometrics literature, \citet{ghysels2004} proposed a mixed-data sampling (MIDAS) approach to analyze such data.
+In particular, they use newly available high-frequency data to improve the prediction of a lower-frequency macroeconomic variable of interest, and refer to such predictions as {\em nowcasting}.
+Consider, for example, the problem of predicting the quarterly GDP growth rate $y_{n+1}$ at the forecast origin $i=n$.
+Here, the time interval is a quarter.
+Traditional forecasting methods employ quarterly data available at $i=n$ to build a model, after which, they use the fitted model to perform a prediction.
 In practice, some monthly and daily data become available during the quarter $i=n+1$.
-Now-casting is to make use of such newly available monthly and daily data to update the prediction of $y_{n+1}$.
-Therefore, the term now-casting means taking advantages of high-frequency data within a given quarter to update the prediction of GDP growth rate of that quarter.
-In short, the basic principle of now-casting is the exploitation of the information which is published at higher frequencies than the target variable of interest in order to obtain an improved prediction before the official lower-frequency data becomes available.
-Since many high-frequency data are available, a large number of covariates are common in now-casting.
-Therefore, the model of Equation (\ref{model}) with dependent covariates and errors is applicable to now-casting, and the Lasso method is highly relevant.
-The mixed-data sampling approach of \citet{ghysels2004} has proven useful for various different forecasting and now-casting purposes.
-We compare the performance of Lasso regression with that of the MIDAS regression and the autoregressive model with exogenous variables (ARX).
+Nowcasting uses newly available monthly and daily data to update its prediction of $y_{n+1}$.
+Therefore, the term nowcasting means taking advantage of high-frequency data within a given quarter to update the predictions of GDP growth rate of that quarter.
+In short, the basic principle of nowcasting is the exploitation of information published at higher frequencies than the target variable of interest in order to obtain an improved prediction before the official lower-frequency data become available.
+Because high-frequency data are relatively common in practice, employing many covariates is common in nowcasting.
+Therefore, Model (\ref{model}), with dependent covariates and errors, is applicable to nowcasting, and the Lasso method is highly relevant.
+The mixed-data sampling approach of \citet{ghysels2004} has proven useful for various forecasting and nowcasting purposes.
+We compare the performance of the Lasso regression with that of the MIDAS regression and the autoregressive model with exogenous variables (ARX).
 To the best of our knowledge, this is the first study to apply a Lasso regression to nowcasting.
 Simulation studies and empirical studies show that the Lasso estimator outperforms the existing MIDAS regression and ARX model.